pedrobergamini/starknet-staking/README.md

 ### Build L1 Contracts

-Hardhat is used for compiling and testing L1 contracts
+Hardhat is used for compiling and testing L1 contracts:

 ```bash
 yarn compile:l1